-An introduction to studio art that includes studio projects in two and three dimensions, readings, and discussions which unite the process of making art with an exploration of some ideas and imaginative sources which contribute to the world of the visual artist.
+An introduction to Sculpture as an art form.
+This course emphasizes the development of skills with a focus on technique, contemporary and historical issues, and conceptual development.
 Coursework integrates effective oral and written communication to explore contemporary and historical practices within the medium and the role of art in human experience.